200ug/golfed.xyz/content/posts/srdi-walkthrough.md

 Now, to ensure the payload functions correctly, we must resolve its external dependencies by processing the import table.

-In the DLL's Data Directory, we focus on the IMAGE_DIRECTORY_ENTRY_IMPORT index, where the import directory resides.
-This directory contains an array of IMAGE_IMPORT_DESCRIPTOR structures, each representing a DLL from which the module imports functions.
+In the DLL's data directory, we focus on the `IMAGE_DIRECTORY_ENTRY_IMPORT` index, where the import directory resides.
+This directory contains an array of `IMAGE_IMPORT_DESCRIPTOR` structures, each representing a DLL from which the module imports functions.

 During this step we also utilize shuffling and sleep calls to obfuscate the execution flow.
 First we shuffle the import descriptors with [Fisher–Yates in-place shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle):